Whatsapp Icon

 • Increased Thirst and Urination: High calcium levels in the blood can cause these symptoms.

 It's important to note that early stages of Multiple Myeloma may not show any symptoms.
 This is why regular check-ups and being vigilant about changes in your health are crucial.
-If you experience any of these symptoms persistently, its advisable to consult a healthcare provider for a thorough evaluation.
+If you experience any of these symptoms persistently, it's advisable to consult a healthcare provider for a thorough evaluation.

 Remember, early detection and treatment can significantly impact the management of Multiple Myeloma.
 Stay informed and take charge of your health.